 Ensure you have enough Tent Pegs and plenty of spares as they often get bent in the hard ground.
 Don’t leave bent or unwanted pegs in the ground though as they become a hazard.

 Consider taking a Lightweight Mallet to bang the tent pegs into hard ground.
 It’s far easier than using your hands or feet and gives you more chance of avoiding bending the pegs.

 Tip!
 A few weeks before your festival, do a practise run of putting up your tent and packing it away.
 It will save you time at the festival and ensure your tent is still fit for purpose and that you have enough poles and pegs.

 Tip!
 Having a unique identifier for your tent is invaluable when at night you are trying to find your tent amongst hundreds of other similar looking tents.
-Attach a flag or something similar.
+Attach a flag, banner or something similar.

 Tip!
-After your festival, unpack your tent, wipe it down and let it thoroughly dry before packing it up again.
+Once you have returned home from your festival, unpack your tent, wipe it down thoroughly and let it completely dry before packing it up again.

 © 2019, Metalfest Europe.
 All rights reserved.